 Click the «Tracking» tab at the top.

-In this screen, you have access to a long list of features.
-You can change how MonsterInsights processes information regarding engagement, demographics, ads, eCommerce, performance and much more.
+On this screen, you have access to a long list of features.
+You can change how MonsterInsights processes information regarding engagement, demographics, ads, eCommerce, performance, and much more.

 You would select the «Author» role in the Engagement section.